react-dnd/react-dnd/packages/documentation/markdown/docs/00 Quick Start/Tutorial.md

 <img src='https://s3.amazonaws.com/f.cl.ly/items/0X3c342g0i3u100p1o18/Screen%20Recording%202015-05-15%20at%2002.05%20pm.gif' width='404' height='445' alt='Screenshot'>

-### Final Touches

-This tutorial guided you through creating the React components, making the design decisions about them and the app's data layer, and finally adding the drag and drop interaction.
-My intention was to show you that React DnD fits great with the philosophy of React, and that you should think about the app architecture first before diving into implementing the complex interactions.
+## Add a Drag Preview Image

 The last thing I want to demonstrate is drag preview customization.
-Sure, the browser will screenshot the DOM node, but what if we want to show something different?
+Sure, the browser will screenshot the DOM node, but what if we want to show a custom image?

 We are lucky again, because it is easy to do with React DnD.
 We just need to add a `connect.dragPreview()` to the collecting function of the `Knight`: